By Randy Swart

-In 1903 you would have been on railroad tracks and would see the mill on the left, on the other side of the stream.
+In 1903 you would have been on railroad tracks and would see the mill on the left on the other side of the stream.
 It was below the current Columbia Pike but above the old road whose bridge is visible beyond the mill, now called 10th St South.
-The photo shows the north side of the mill, with the largest mill wheel on the east coast.
+The photo shows the north side of the mill with the largest mill wheel on the east coast.
 It sat on the foundations of the building that now houses Jim’s Automotive.
-After you cross Columbia Pike, on your right was Haring’s Store, the hub of Barcroft neighborhood and it’s post office, replaced by the 1950’s shopping center.
+After you cross Columbia Pike, on your right would have been Haring’s Store, the hub of the Barcroft neighborhood and its post office, replaced by the 1950’s shopping center.
 There is a water fountain on your left, and the park has a training loop trail for beginning riders.

 Washington’s Survey Tree